AdobeDocs/journey-optimizer.de-DE/help/using/reports/query-examples.md

 +++

-+++Was geschieht mit einem bestimmten Profil auf einer bestimmten Journey in einem bestimmten Zeitrahmen?
++++Was geschieht mit einem bestimmten Profil in einer bestimmten Journey in einem bestimmten Zeitrahmen?

 _Data-Lake-Abfrage_